 On 27 March 2020, the IASB issued a guidance note, advising that both the assessment of Significant Increase in Credit risk ("SICR") and the measurement of ECLs are required to be based on reasonable and supportable information that is available to an entity without undue cost or effort.
 In assessing forecast conditions, consideration should be given both to the effects of COVID-19 and the significant government support measures being undertaken.
+CBUAE has recently phased out the deferrals under TESS by end of 31 December 2021, however, it has extended the relief granted under TESS for capital, liquidity and stable funding requirements, to all banks and finance companies operating in the UAE, from 31 December 2021 to 30 June 2022.
 The Central Bank of the UAE (CBUAE) approved and issued the standards of the UAE's Targeted Economic Support Scheme (TESS); Circular No.: CBUAE/BSD/N/2020/1479 dated 18/03/2020 (The TESS Regulation) to contain the repercussions of the COVID-19 pandemic in the UAE.
 The TESS regulation is designed to: